What is the best food to eat when you have stomach flu?

-If you’ve recently suffered from a stomach bug, also known as gastroenteritis or stomach flu, you might be wondering, if anything, what you can eat.
-However, it’s crucial during this time to keep hydrated, not overburden your system with heavy or stimulating foods, whilst also suppling your body with the essential nutrients it needs in order to help support your immune system, keep your energy levels up and fight off the invading bug.
+If you've recently suffered from a stomach bug, also known as gastroenteritis or stomach flu, you might be wondering, if anything, what you can eat.
+However, it's crucial during this time to keep hydrated, and not overburden your system with heavy or stimulating foods.
+You should also be supplying your body with the essential nutrients it needs in order to help support your immune system, keep your energy levels up and fight off the invading bug.

 This is why I recommend the following five foods to help support your recovery from a stomach bug:

 Next, I explore exactly why you should eat these five foods (and preferably in this order) if you’re feeling sorry for yourself and have a stomach bug.

 Forget the food – number one on my list is liquids.
 If you’ve been making several trips to the toilet as a result of sickness or diarrhoea you are instantly at a much greater risk of becoming dehydrated.